Homicide: Life on the Street season 1: Cast

-The first Homicide season featured the first performances of Richard Belzer as Detective John Munch, a character the actor has been credited for in 459 television episodes (as of a May 2016 appearance) in nine different television series, including Homicide and Law & Order: Special Victims Unit.
+The first Homicide season featured the first performances of Richard Belzer as Detective John Munch, a character the actor has been credited for in 459 television episodes in nine different television series, including Homicide and Law & Order: Special Victims Unit.
 Levinson asked Belzer to audition for the part after hearing the comedian ranting on The Howard Stern Show, where Belzer was a frequent guest.
 Levinson said Belzer was a "lousy actor" during his first audition with the "Gone for Goode" script.
 Levinson asked Belzer to take some time to reread and practice the material, then come back and read it again.
 During his second reading, Levinson said Belzer was "still terrible", but that the actor eventually found confidence in his performance.
 Daniel Baldwin was cast as Beau Felton, and dyed his naturally blond hair black for the role.
 Baldwin became one of the most vocal supporters of the show, giving many press interviews about it and defending it amid declining ratings.
 Baldwin declared, "Homicide is the best material I've had the chance to do."
 Melissa Leo was cast as Kay Howard, which was considered a particularly strong part compared to other female characters in police dramas at the time, which were usually limited to love interests or minor parts.
 While most cast members shadowed real-life Baltimore detectives to prepare for the roles, Leo did not because, she said, "I don't like to look at the horror that's in the world."
 Wendy Hughes was cast as medical examiner Carol Blythe.

 The first season also introduced several minor characters that would make recurring appearances throughout the rest of the series.
 Colonel Burt Granger and Captain George Barnfather, the Baltimore Police Department bosses, were introduced in the second episode, "Ghost of a Chance".
 They were played, respectively, by Gerald F. Gough and Clayton LeBouef, the latter of whom later portrayed drug front worker-turned-informer Wendell "Orlando" Blocker in David Simon's other police drama, The Wire.
 Also introduced in "Ghost of a Chance" was prosecutor Ed Danvers, who was played by Željko Ivanek, a long-time friend of Tom Fontana.
 The executive producer felt Danvers was written in a dull and simple way, but felt confident Ivanek could "make it a real character".
 Ami Brabson, the real-life wife of actor Andre Braugher, played Mary Pembleton, the spouse of Braugher's detective counterpart character.
 Brabson auditioned for the role shortly after Braugher was cast in the series, and Braugher said of their on-screen pairing, "We have an instant rapport that we don't have to create."
 Michael Willis made his first of several appearances as defense attorney Darin Russom in the first season.
 Willis also later appeared in The Wire as the corrupt property developer Andy Krawczyk.